Bridging the Gap between Spatial and Spectral Domains: A Unified Framework for Graph Neural Networks: Spatial-based GNNs (A-0)

 As the one state of the art, GCN \cite{kipf2016semi} adds a self-loop to nodes, and applies a \textit{renormalization} trick which changes degree matrix from $\D_{ii}=\sum_{j}\A_{ij}$ to $\hat{\D}_{ii}=\sum_{j}(\A+\I)_{ij}$.
 Specifically, GCN can be written as:

 where $\hat{\A}=\A+\I$, and $\An$ is normalized adjacency matrix with self-loop.
-Therefore, Eqn. \eqref{eq:a1_gcn} is equivalent to Eqn. \eqref{eq:a1_final} when setting $\phi=0$ and $\psi=1$ with the \textit{renormalization} trick.
+Therefore, Equation \ref{eq:a1_gcn} is equivalent to Equation \ref{eq:a1_final} when setting $\phi=0$ and $\psi=1$ with the \textit{renormalization} trick.
 Besides, GCN takes the sum of each node and average of its neighbors as new node embeddings.
 Note that the normalization of GCN is different from the others, but the physical meaning is the same.